 Do you own or operate a petrol station?
 You must show a fuel price comparison (in Dutch).
 The comparison shows the average price per 100 km of 6 types of fuel:

 - green gas

 Biofuels such as biodiesel, bioethanol, or biogas will not be shown in the comparison as their fuel consumption is not determined.

 Fuels and raw materials for fuels may only contain certain levels of organic halogen compounds and polychlorinated biphenyls (PCBs).

-Please note: The technical requirements that apply in the Netherlands to the organic halogen content of the raw materials of fuels/fuels differ from those of other EU Member States.
-If a raw material of fuels/fuel is already permitted in another EU Member State, the Dutch government may only prohibit its sale in the Netherlands in exceptional cases.
+Please note: Technical requirements for the organic halogen content of (raw materials for) fuels in the Netherlands differ from those of other EU Member States.
+If a (raw material for) fuel is already permitted in another EU Member State, the Dutch government may only prohibit its sale in the Netherlands in exceptional cases.